datahubio/datahub-cloud-template-dataset/docs/README.md

 <div class="hero">
     <h1 class="hero-title">Documentation<br/></h1>
-    <p class="hero-description">Welcome to Datahub Cloud documentation.
-Datahub Cloud is your stupidly simple and fast tool for turning your data stories or datasets on GitHub into a published, shareable site.
+    <p class="hero-description">Datahub Cloud is your stupidly simple and fast tool for turning your data stories or datasets on GitHub into a published, shareable site.
 It converts raw data and Markdown files into beautifully presented, interactive sites.</p>
 </div>

 # Documentation